javmart/zero-to-qed/docs/src/12_dependent_types.md

 ## Functions

 Function types are a built-in feature of Lean.
 Functions map values from one type (the domain) to another type (the codomain).
-In Lean's core language, **all function types are dependent** - non-dependent function types are just a special case where the parameter doesn't appear in the codomain.
+In Lean's core language, **all function types are dependent**.
+Non-dependent function types are just a special case where the parameter does not appear in the codomain.

 ### Non-Dependent vs Dependent Functions